-Some people are unhappy with their height and wish they could be taller.
-Unfortunately for most adults, there is not much that can be done to increase height.
+Some people dislike their height and wish they could be taller.
+While leading a healthy lifestyle can support growth, there is not much that a fully grown adult can do to increase their height.

 However, there are ways to appear taller and prevent loss of height, which is common as people age.

-Height is determined by a range of factors, including:
+Height stems from a range of factors, including:

 - certain medical conditions

-Quite simply, if a person’s parents are tall, it is more likely that the person will also be tall.
-If a person’s parents are short, it is much more likely that the person will be short as well.
+This means that if a person’s parents are tall, it is more likely that they will also be tall.
+If a person’s parents are short, it is much more likely that the person will be short, as well.

-Sex is another biologic factor that plays a role in determining a person’s total height.
-Women tend to have less total height potential than men.
+Sex is another biological factor that plays a role in determining a person’s height.
+Females tend to have less total height potential than males.

 Certain medical conditions can also play a role in determining a person’s height.
-The following conditions can change the way a person grows during childhood:
+The following conditions can change how a person grows during childhood:

 - untreated celiac disease